leon-thomm/ryvencore-qt/docs/features.md

   'data': 1
 }

 def add_some_input_at(self, index):
-  self.create_input(type_='data', label='inserted input')
+  self.create_input(type_='data', label='inserted input', index=index)
 ```

 Special actions are saved and reloaded automatically.

+> [!WARNING]
+> Only refer to your according node's methods in the `method` field, not some other objects'.
+When saving, the referred method's name is stored and the method field in the `special_actions` entry is recreated on load via `getattr(node, method_name)`.

+### Custom GUI

+You can add custom Qt widgets to your nodes.
+For instructions on how to register custom widgets in your nodes see Ryven docs.

 ## Load&Save

-To save a project, simply use `Session.serialize()`, to load a saved project use `Session.load()`.
+To save a project use `Session.serialize()`.
+To load a saved project use `Session.load()`.
 Before loading a project, you need to register all required nodes in the session.

 ## Script Variables

 Script variables are a nice way to improve the interface to your data.
-There is a really simple but extremely powerful *registration system* that you can use to register methods as *receivers* for a variable with a given name.
-Then, every time the variable's value gets updated, all registered receiver methods are called.
-The registration process is part of the API of the `Node` class, so you can easily create highly responsive nodes.
+There is a really simple but extremely powerful *registration system* that you can use to register methods as *receivers* on a variable name with a method that gets called every time a script var's value with that name changed.
+The registration process is part of the API of the `Node` class, so you can easily create highly dynamic nodes.

-!!! example
+> EXAMPLE
+>
-    I made a small *Matrix* node in Ryven where you can just type a few numbers into a small textedit (which is the custom `main_widget` of the node) and it creates a numpy array out of them.
+> I made a small *Matrix* node in Ryven where you can just type a few numbers into a small textedit (which is the custom `main_widget` of the node) and it creates a numpy array out of them.
 But you can also type in the name of a script variable somewhere (instead of a number) which makes the matrix node register as a receiver, so it updates and regenerates the matrix every time the value of a script variable with that name updated.

-!!! note
+> [!NOTE]
-    You could also work with default variables, for example, that you always create when creating a new script, by default, which all your nodes use to communicate or transmit data in more complex ways.
+> You could also work with default variables, for example, that you always create when creating a new script, by default, which all your nodes use to communicate or transmit data in more complex ways.
 This illustrates, there is really a bunch of quite interesting possibilities for sophisticated optimization with this.
 The system might be expanded in the future.

 ## Logging

-There is a `Logger` class which every script has an instance of.
-You can use the logger's [API](../api/#class-logger) to write messages to default logs and to request custom logs and write directly to them.
-The `Node`'s API already includes methods for requesting custom logs and manages *enable*-and *disable*-events according to actions in the flow (like removing the Node), but you can also request logs for anything else.
+Every *script* has a *logs manager*.
+You can use [API](../api/#class-logger) to write messages to default loggers and to request custom loggers (`python.logging.Logger`) and write directly to them.
+The `Node`'s API already includes methods for requesting custom loggers.

 <!--
 ## Convenience Classes